+BCRYPT_ALG_HANDLE phAlgorithm,

+LPCWSTR pszAlgId,

-BCRYPT_ALG_HANDLE phAlgorithm, LPCWSTR pszAlgId, LPCWSTR pszImplementation, ULONG dwFlags);
+LPCWSTR pszImplementation,

 The BCryptOpenAlgorithmProvider() function has four parameters: algorithm handle output to the opened algorithm provider, desired algorithm ID input, an optional specific provider name input, and optional flags.
 This function loads and initializes a CNG provider for a given algorithm, and returns a handle to the opened algorithm provider on success.
+See http://msdn.microsoft.com for CNG providers.

 Unless the calling function specifies the name of the provider, the default provider is used.
+The default provider is the first provider listed for a given algorithm.
 The calling function must pass the BCRYPT_ALG_HANDLE_HMAC_FLAG flag in order to use an HMAC function with a hash algorithm.

-7.2.2 BCryptCloseAlgorithmProvider
+7.1.2 BCryptCloseAlgorithmProvider

-NTSTATUS WINAPI BCryptCloseAlgorithmProvider(BCRYPT_ALG_HANDLE hAlgorithm, ULONG dwFlags);
+NTSTATUS WINAPI BCryptCloseAlgorithmProvider(BCRYPT_ALG_HANDLE hAlgorithm,